 At the time of the conversation, I spent most nights watching some random TV show or sporting event.
 Hey, number #10 is playing #1!
 Too bad, they were often teams I cared nothing about.

-After starting this website, my free time is no longer spent decompressing with unproductive activities.
+Watching TV helped me decompress!
+After starting The Physician Philosopher, my free time is no longer spent decompressing with unproductive activities.

 Instead, I get out of my head and I write posts.
 Sometimes what I write is good, sometimes its just okay.
 I am still finding my voice.
 But it is always passionate.
 And always freeing.
 And always worth it.

-At the end of the day, you simply cannot do everything you want to.
+At the end of the day, you simply cannot do everything you want.
 You must choose, which is why it’s vital that your passion projects really are something you are passionate about.

 Otherwise, you’ll simply burn out.